Outdoor activities with a healthy dose of curiosity, brought to you by Laure Latham

 Ethique, a beauty brand started by a Brianne West, biologist from New Zealand, makes popular (and surprisingly mainstream) solid shampoos, conditioners, lotions, face washes, and even a fan-favorite sunless-tanning bar.
 They are also on the high end of price when it comes to shampoo bars but the quality is awesome.
 All products come packaged minimally in carton that’s compostable – apparently you can bury it in your garden and watch it disappear.
 I first heard of Ethique in the US but it is now distributed in the UK by natural store Holland & Barrett so it’s easy to get hold of.
 On a side note, I’m surprised that WholeFoods doesn’t carry them – it makes so much commercial sense.

 Anyhow.
-I tried the Guardian Conditioner Bar and I’m still waiting to hear my teenage daughters’ verdict on the Pincalicious Shampoo Bar and Bliss Bar Face Cleanser.
+I tried the Guardian Conditioner Bar and my teenage daughter loved the Pincalicious Shampoo Bar and Bliss Bar Face Cleanser.
 Surprisingly light and compact, the conditioner bar is very easy to use and I used it after a swimming session at my local pool.
 It lathered well and I didn’t have to use much to cover all my hair.
 Once dry, my hair was soft and untangled, a big plus from my usual shampoo bar routine, and it didn’t smell like chlorine!
 Yay for coconut-based cosmetics with natural fragrances.

 You can’t fault Ethique, really.
 They’re on top of environmental friendliness.
 Their shampoo bars are chemical-free and all ingredients score low on the EWG database.
 They are vegan, palm oil free, and the startup itself is certified climate-neutral, cruelty-free, and B-Corp.
 They also donate 2% of revenue or 20% of profit (whichever is highest) to charity.
 Honestly, they’re cool.